andrewjpage/tiptoft/README.md

 The [expected output](https://raw.githubusercontent.com/andrewjpage/tiptoft/master/example_data/expected_output) is in the repository.
 This uses a bundled database, however if you wish to use the latest up to date database, you should run the tiptoft_database_downloader script.

 # Resource usage
-For an 800Mbyte FASTQ file (unzipped) of long reads from a Oxford Nanopore MinION containing Salmonella required 80MB of RAM and took under 1 minute.
+For an 800 MB FASTQ file (unzipped) of long reads from a Oxford Nanopore MinION containing Salmonella required 80 MB of RAM and took under 1 minute.

 ## License
 TipToft is free software, licensed under [GPLv3](https://github.com/andrewjpage/tiptoft/blob/master/GPL-LICENSE).